ItsLogical/css-utility_classes/README.md

 # [ITL] CSS utility_classes
 This css file contains lots of handy classes that will improve the efficiency of prototyping webdevelopment.
-Easily try out different sizes, spacings, colors, fonts all by changing a few classes and without messing around in the stylesheets to much.
+Easily try out different sizes, spacings, colors, fonts all by changing a few classes and without messing around in the stylesheets too much.

 This code was written under the context of trying new styles quick and easy on any website. e.g. whenever a client wants to see this and that, you dont need to destroy your stylesheets entirely, but just edit the utility_classes of the elements.